 In addition to this guide, there are many resources available to help you learn more about using your TRICARE benefits while traveling:

-In addition, the book TRICARE Around the World: Getting the Most From Your Military Medical Benefits is a comprehensive source for this information.
+The book TRICARE Around the World: Getting the Most From Your Military Medical Benefits is a comprehensive source for this information and discusses all of the topics in this article in more detail.

 Bookmark those sites for future reference, and keep reading for a primer on TRICARE overseas coverage.